AleksandrukTad/react-challange/README.md

 App is fully PWA compliant

+Server login functionality is handled by NextJS serverless API.
-Application has 33% for login be successful, 33% for "Wrong Password" response, 33% for "Something went wrong"
+Application has 33% for login be successful, 33% for "Wrong Password" response, 33% for "Something went wrong".

 ## Setup the project
 -Clone the repo <br />